wp-plugins/dobsondev-shortcodes/readme.txt

 * Changed some documentation errors (1.1.1)
 * Fixed a return error in the GitHub README and GitHub File Contents shortcodes (1.1.2)
 * Minified the CSS and JS scripts (1.1.3)
+* Fixed a naming error for the WordPress transients used in the GitHub README and File shortcodes (1.1.4)

 = - 1.0 - =